fordinator/talking-LLM-chatbot/README.md

 ### Support

 Support is not guaranteed but submitting a Github issue is preferred.
-I keep a currently empty Discord at https://discord.gg/gAugxKBHQY if you want to stop by and shoot the shit.
-I am known as "\_.vexation.\_"

 ### Uninstallation